-This phase of the snow fighting operation is very critical as far as timing is concerned.
-If weather conditions are such that snow accumulations are not very fast, the plowing operation can wait until approximately two inches have accumulated.
-On the other hand, if the storm is such that the snow is falling quite heavily, plowing operations should begin immediately.
-The decision to begin will be made by the Street Superintendent.
+The timing of this phase of the snow fighting operation is very critical.
+If weather conditions are such that snow accumulations are slow, the plowing operation can wait until approximately two inches have accumulated.
+On the other hand, if the storm is such that the snow is falling quite heavily, plowing operations should begin shortly after the snow has started to accumulate.